Glen Rogers High School: History

+Glen Rogers High School offered its first classes in 1928.
+Feeder schools for Glen Rogers High School included Glen Fork Elementary School, Glen Rogers Elementary School, and John McGraw Elementary School.
+In 1929, Glen Rogers High School held its first graduation with two students, Kelly Barrett and Elizabeth Williams.
+In 1938, it had a senior class of eight students.

 Glen Rogers High School alma mater: "Glen Rogers High, Glen Rogers High, we love our high school, raise our banners high.
 We love our name, fight for our fame, victory forever is our aim".

-Feeder schools for Glen Rogers High School included Glen Fork Elementary School, Glen Rogers Elementary School and John McGraw Elementary School.